zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Create new SQL connection

-1. With your PowerApps account created and logged into the PowerApps website, expand the **Data** option from the left-hand navigation menu, then click on the **Connections** option.
+1. With your PowerApps account created and logged into the PowerApps website, expand the **Data** option from the left-hand navigation menu, then choose the **Connections** option.

-2. Click on the **Create a connection** button.
+2. Select the **Create a connection** button.

     ![Connections is highlighted in the left-hand menu and the Create a connection button is highlighted.](media/powerapps_connections.png "PowerApps Connections")